scottgonzalez/grunt-git-authors/README.md

 #### authors.order

-Define the list order of the authors.
+Define the order of the list of authors.
 The default ordering is by first contribution `{order: "date"}`.
 An alternative ordering is by number of contributions `{order: "count"}`.